 VineGo can pick up passengers from the doorsteps of their home to their destinations.
 If VineGo can’t pick up or drop off passengers due to difficulties or physical barriers, VineGo will pick up/drop off the passenger at the nearest safe location).
 Roundtrips are welcome.

 Enrollees can schedule trips up to 7 days in advance.
 Same-day reservations are also welcome; however, we recommend making trip reservations in advance, as this service is in high demand.
 All rides are scheduled over the phone.

 - BE FLEXIBLE.
-VineGo dispatch can negotiate a pick-up time up to 60 minutes before or after your requested pick-up time.
+VineGo dispatch can negotiate a pickup time up to 60 minutes before or after your requested pick-up time.